atreyasha/spp-explainability/README.md

                                    models, as well as evaluation json's
 ```

-To produce a facet-based visualization of the grid-evaluation cases, simply execute:
+To produce a facet-based visualization of grid-based evaluation, simply execute:

 ```shell
 bash scripts/visualize_evaluate_spp_grid.sh "/glob/to/model/log/*/director(ies)"
 ```

-**Note:** This script has been hard-coded for grid-evaluation scenarios where only the following three training/model arguments are varied: `patterns`, `tau_threshold` and `seed`.
+**Note:** This script has been hard-coded for grid-based evaluation scenarios where only the following three training/model arguments are varied: `patterns`, `tau_threshold` and `seed`.

 </p>
 </details>